AresSC2/ares-sc2/docs/tutorials/build_runner.md

     THIRD = "THIRD"
 ```

-### AutoSupply
+### AutoSupply (optional)
+Automatically handle building supply structures after the supply set.
 Enable AutoSupply in your build order at a specific supply count.
-This example turns on AutoSupply after the first supply building:
+This example turns on AutoSupply after 17 supply so you no longer need to declare supply
+structures in your build:
 ```yml
 Builds:
     DummyBuild: